4 Weeks Pregnant with Twins or Multiples

 - Don’t rush for a test early on, unless you have fully completed 4 weeks.

-The excitement of being pregnant with multiple babies in the belly can be enticing for any woman.
+Being pregnant with multiple babies in the belly can be enticing for any woman.
 But, each woman will have a different experience while their little ones grow inside them.
-Make the best of it and take care of yourself since you are on a journey like no other.
+Make the best of it and care for yourself since you are on a journey.

 Next Week: Twin Pregnancy Week 5